Cosmic Philosophy Understanding the Cosmos With Philosophy

 The Dogma of Completeness

-The sequence of logical errors is not an accident of interpretation.
+The logical errors are not an accident of interpretation.
 It is a motivated defense mechanism protecting a core institutional mandate of physics: the Dogma of Completeness.

 The historical origin of this dogma lies in a famous 1935 paper by Einstein, Podolsky, and Rosen (EPR) that posed the following question: Can Quantum-Mechanical Description of Physical Reality Be Considered Complete?

-The subsequent Einstein-Bohr debate was framed fundamentally around completeness.
-Einstein argued that because quantum math only provided probabilities, it was logically incomplete — it was missing variables.
+The subsequent Einstein-Bohr debate was framed around completeness.
+Einstein argued that because quantum math was based on statistics and only provided probabilities, it was logically incomplete — it was missing variables.
 The institutional response, championed by Niels Bohr, argued that quantum mechanics is complete, but that we must accept reality lacks definite properties prior to measurement.
 Bohr's view became the prevailing mandate.

 This mandate rests on the presumption of Mathematical Realism: the belief that the mathematical formalism is not merely a predictive tool, but can represent a literal description of the universe.

-The logical consequence of this dogma is rigid: if the formalism is presumed complete, then any failure of the math to yield a definite answer cannot be blamed on the math.
+The logical consequence of the dogma is resolute: if the formalism is presumed complete, then any failure of the math to yield a definite answer cannot be blamed on the math.
 The failure must be projected onto physical reality.
 This is the motivation behind the observed mystical thinking.

 By declaring the actual birth time value does not exist in quantum physics, the authors of the PRL study use the completeness dogma to protect the math from being labeled incomplete.